By: HISTORY.com Editors

-Buddhism is a faith that was founded by Siddhartha Gautama—also known as “the Buddha”—more than 2,500 years ago in India.
-With an estimated 500 million to one billion followers, scholars consider Buddhism one of the major world religions.
-As a non-theistic faith with no god or deity to worship, some scholars describe Buddhism as a philosophy or a moral code rather than an organized religion.
+Buddhism is a faith that was founded by Siddhartha Gautama—also known as the Buddha—more than 2,500 years ago in India.
+With an estimated 343 million to 506 million followers around the globe, Buddhism is one of the major world religions.
+However, some scholars describe Buddhism as a philosophy or a moral code rather than an organized religion, because it is a nontheistic faith with no god or deity to worship.

 Many of the beliefs and practices of Buddhism revolve around the concept of suffering and its causes.
 Buddhism has historically been most prominent in East and Southeast Asia, but its influence is growing throughout the West.
 Many Buddhist ideas and philosophies overlap with those of other faiths.